ccbogel/QualCoder/README.md

 You may need to add unstable repos as described at https://www.binarytides.com/enable-testing-repo-debian/

+On some Linux versions ypu will need to install pip

+`sudo apt install python3-pip'

 You also need to run this command from the terminal for pdf importing:

 `sudo python3 -m pip install pdfminer.six openpyxl`